-Microcotton - The Green Earth® Towels are made from super fine, extra long staple cotton.
-They are produced using eco-friendly manufacturing process.
+Microcotton - Green Earth® Towels are made from super fine, extra-long staple cotton.
+They are produced using eco-friendly manufacturing processes.

-Turkish Cotton - Grown exclusively in Turkey, it is a premium cotton featuring an extra long staple.
-This long staple creates a towel with a high level of comfort, absorbency and durability.
+Turkish Cotton - Grown exclusively in Turkey, this is a premium cotton featuring an extra-long staple.
+This long staple creates a towel with a high level of comfort, absorbency, and durability.

 Organic Cotton - Certified to meet the Global Organic Textile Standard (GOTS), towels made from organic cotton are made from cotton grown without the use of toxic pesticides, herbicides, and fertilizers.

-Egyptian Cotton - Grown in Egypt's warm climate and prized for its extra-long, fibrous threads, this density produces a highly absorbent cotton that is strong yet breathable.
-Exceptionally durable.
+Egyptian Cotton - Grown in Egypt's warm climate and prized for its extra-long, fibrous threads, this density produces a highly absorbent cotton that is strong, yet breathable and exceptionally durable.